flumeapp/help.flumeapp.com/views/search.md

 To remove a suggested search:

 - Click the delete <img src="/views/assets/delete.png" width="20" height="20" /> button next to the suggested user, hashtag, or place you wish to remove.
-- Right-click on a suggested user, hashtag, or place and select "Hide" from the contextual menu.
+- Right-click on a suggested user, hashtag, or place and select <kbd>Hide</kbd> from the contextual menu.

 ------